stanbrub/benchmark/src/it/resources/io/deephaven/benchmark/tests/internal/workflow/workflow.md

 ## Benchmarks Used for Test Coverage
 The data staged on the Deephaven server covers three main cases
 - Obsolete: Benchmarks that have history but are not longer used
-- New: Benchmarks that have at least one run but were not run in the previous Deephaven version
+- Recently Added: Benchmarks that have more than one run but were not run in the previous Deephaven version
+- New: Benchmarks that only have one run
+- Filtered Out: Benchmarks that are not included in the query (e.g. -Inc)
+- Rate Outlier: Benchmarks that simulate a regressive change in rate
 - Existing: Benchmarks that have run in the current and previous versions

 **Obsolete**
 - ParquetWrite- LZ4 2 Strs 2 Longs 2 Dbls -Static
-- ParquetRead- LZ4 2 Strs 2 Longs 2 Dbls -Static|
+- ParquetRead- LZ4 2 Strs 2 Longs 2 Dbls -Static

+**Recently Added**
+- ParquetWrite- Lz4Raw Multi Col -Static

 **New**
-- ParquetWrite- Lz4Raw Multi Col -Static
-- ParquetRead- Lz4Raw Multi Col -Static
+- ParquetRead- 1 String Col -Static

+**Filtered Out**
+- AsOfJoin- Join On 2 Cols 1 Match -Inc

+**Rate Outlier**
+- AsOfJoin- Join On 2 Cols 1 Match -Static

 **Existing**
 - VarBy- 2 Group 160K Unique Combos Float -Static